-Having moved out to live on-site in May 2010, owner Giles is committed to helping the local community, so he’ll encourage you to check out the area, chat with the friendly villagers and enjoy Nerul’s restaurants in the evenings.
+Living just around the corner, owner Giles is committed to helping the local community, so he’ll encourage you to check out the area, chat with the friendly villagers and enjoy Nerul’s restaurants in the evenings.

 - Elegant, unfussy design, and a homely feel

 - Friendly helpful service; each villa has a dedicated car and driver at your disposal 10 hours a day